devanaoy/devanaoy.github.io/Project1/README.md

 ### Weather API

 Integrated the Weatherbit API to fetch current weather information for Cincinnati and display it on the website.

+This JavaScript code utilizes the jQuery library to retrieve real-time weather data from the Weatherbit API for Cincinnati.
+Upon successfully fetching the data, it extracts relevant information such as temperature, weather description, and icon code.
+Subsequently, it dynamically updates designated HTML elements on the webpage, specifically the "weather-info" element for displaying the current temperature and weather description, and the "weather-icon" element for showcasing the corresponding weather icon.
+The code is structured to provide an interactive and up-to-date representation of the weather conditions, enhancing the user experience on the webpage.

 ```JS